FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 * ![Folder already linked](../images/FolderSimplifier.png)
 Project folders that are already linked to Simplifier are disabled for selection.

+The `Select parent folder FHIR projects...` button allows you to change the parent folder for your FHIR projects..
 The `Filter` button hides projects that are not compatible with the FHIR version of Forge.
 Turn the filter off to list project for all FHIR versions.